 4. An old towel

-Start by mixing soda and water in a bowl.
+Start By mixing soda And water in Aa bowl.
 Make sure the mixture is completely soaked, then use a towel to soak the entire couch to remove any grease, stains, or dirt.

 Now it’s time to make a paste from the mixture of it and water.
 Use the towel to rub the surface of your leather couch until all the soda/water mixture is gone.
 Once done, wipe off any remaining residue with another cloth.